Skip to content

 • right to have an attorney present during questioning.

-(Notice that two phrases in the Miranda rights warning refer to these to two Constitutional rights.)
+(Notice that two phrases in the Miranda rights warning refer to these to two vital Constitutional rights.)

 Timing: Most people lack experience with police.
 As a result, they fail to properly interpret what is happening until it’s over and too late.
 Therefore, err on the side of caution.
 And refuse to answer police questions if there is any chance they could see you as a person of interest.

-Not saying anything in the first place is better than your lawyer trying to suppress your statement later.
+Not saying anything in the first place is one thousand times better than your lawyer trying to suppress your statement later.
 Even if successful, the suppression may be partial as in the case of the exclusionary rule.

 Waiver of Miranda rights

-Once you invoke your Miranda rights, police want you to “waive Miranda rights.”
+After you invoke your Miranda rights, police may want you to waive Miranda rights.

-Why would an innocent person choose to wait to consult an attorney before making a statement to police?
-A innocent person has more to lose by making a statement to police without the benefit of legal counsel.
+Silence cannot lie: Why would an innocent person choose to wait to consult an attorney before making a statement to police?
+Because an innocent person has more to lose by making a statement to police without the benefit of legal counsel.
 Why?
-Because if a guilty person makes statement to police, they increase their chance of being charged with a crime.
+Because if a guilty person makes statement to police, they merely increase their chance of being charged with a crime.

-But when an innocent person makes a statement, they also increase their chance of being charged with a crime.
-And there is injustice in innocent people being charged with crimes.
-The best way to prevent this is to remain silent until after fully consulting a criminal defense attorney.
+On the other hand, when an innocent person makes a statement, they not only increase their chance of being charged with a crime; they also invite the injustice of an innocent person being charged with a crime.
+The best way to prevent both is to remain silent until after fully consulting a criminal defense attorney.

 And sometimes, police cross the line and use coercive tactics to get a waiver of Miranda rights.
 When they do, your defense lawyer may be able to get a judge to suppress those statements.
 But, prevention is far better than any cure.

 Did police violate your Miranda rights?
 Perhaps they did not read a Miranda rights warning after questioning you in custody.
-Or, perhaps police got you to waive your rights in a way that was not “knowing, intelligent or voluntary?”
+Or, perhaps your waiver of your rights was not “knowing, intelligent or voluntary?”

 Apart from Miranda law, perhaps your confession or statement was involuntary?